 With the engine turned off, visually inspect the tread bearing bolts on both the bottom and side tread adjust bearing plates every 50 hours.
-Torque check them every 100 hours.
+Check the torque every 100 hours.

-To torque check the tread adjust bearing bolts:
+To check the torque on the tread adjust bearing bolts:

-- Loosen the jam nut (A) on each tread adjust bearing bolt. - 2.
+- 1. Loosen the jam nut (A) on each tread adjust bearing bolt. - 2.
 Using an "X" pattern (B), verify that current torque on each tread adjust bearing bolt is equivalent to the last check from 100 hours previous. - 3.
 Repeat pattern 3 to 4 times until last sequence shows no movement of the bolts to achieve desired torque. - 4.
 Tighten jam nut.